minio/docs/source/includes/gke/deploy-minio-on-google-kubernetes-engine.rst

    MinIO provides a ``kubectl`` plugin for installing and managing the MinIO Operator and Tenants through a terminal or shell (CLI) environment.
    You can manually register these tenants with |subnet| at any time.

-This page documents deploying the MinIO Operator through the CLI using the ``kubectl minio`` plugin.
+This page documents deploying the MinIO Operator through the CLI using Kustomize.
 For instructions on deploying the MinIO Operator through the GKE Marketplace, see :minio-web:`Deploy MinIO through GKE <product/multicloud-google-kubernetes-service/deploy>`

 This documentation assumes familiarity with all referenced Kubernetes and Google Kubernetes Engine concepts, utilities, and procedures.